whoswho-rockart/wwr3/README.md

 Entries will note research areas and interests, chronology, and bibliography.
 There will be a web app designed for offline access.
-The same information will appear in print with a bibliography limited to five per person.
+The same information will appear in print.

 Any rock art researcher may submit an entry.
 Aficionados and amateurs welcome!
 There are no fees for publishing entries.